 No More Red Dye No. 3…in Two Years:

-On January 15, 2027, after more than 40 years, the FDA says that Red No. 3 needs to be removed from foods and drinks.
+On January 15, 2025 the FDA said that Red No. 3 would need to be removed from foods and drinks by January 15, 2027.
+That’s more than 40 years after red flags were beginning to fly.
 Most people have no clue how many products will be affected.
 Red Dye No. 3 is found in some gummies, cupcake icing, frozen popsicles, beef jerky, jelly beans, fruit rolls, candy, cookies, ice cream, soda, fruit-flavored drinks and strawberry-flavored milk.
 And that’s just for starters.
-We encourage anyone who seems candy or food with a red color to look at the ingredient list!
+We encourage anyone who sees candy or food with a red color to look at the ingredient list!

 According to Consumer Reports: and the Environmental Working Groups food database: